© 2020 All rights reserved hunter coast painting

 Before you can match your interior paint colours, you first need to decide on your colour palette.

-There are many places you can find inspiration for narrowing down your colour palette, however, the best place to start is the major household items in your home.
-Furniture is used to streamline the look of interiors and you should consider how your interior paint ideas will match and complement furniture.
+There are many places you can find inspiration for narrowing down your colour palette.
+The best place to start is the major household items in your home.
+Furniture is used to streamline the look of interiors.
+You should consider how your interior paint ideas will match and complement furniture.

 Next, choose light colours – try whites, greys, creams – that are within the same colour spectrum as the feature colour.
 These are your base colours that will bring the whole look of your home together and give it a truly professional look and feel.

 As an example, there are a wide variety of white paint colours, some have cool undertones such as green, gray, and blue, while others have a warm undertone such as pink, rust, and yellow.
 Warmer whites can work well in rooms that have lower levels of natural light or in rooms where you want to make larger spaces look cozy.